NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 * `snapshot`: Integer, the interval of iterations at which the snapshot model weights and optimizer states will be saved to files.
 This argument is invalid when embedding training cache is being used, which means no model parameters will be saved.
 The default value is 10000.

 * `snapshot_prefix`: String, the prefix of the file names for the saved model weights and optimizer states.
 This argument is invalid when embedding training cache is being used, which means no model parameters will be saved.
 The default value is `''`.
+Remote file systems(HDFS and S3) are also supported.
+For example, for HDFS, the prefix can be `hdfs://localhost:9000/dir/to/model`.
+For S3, the prefix should be either virtual-hosted-style or path-style and contains the region information.
+For examples, take a look at the AWS official [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html).

 ***